yminsky/core-hello-world/README.md

 [async](https://github.com/janestreet/async),
 and [jbuilder](https://github.com/janestreet/jbuilder).

 We assume that you can install OCaml and opam on your platform.
-As of now (2017-04-15), you need to use the bleeding edge release of Jane Street's libraries to install this package.
-You can get those working as follows:

-    $ opam repo add js-bleeding https://ocaml.janestreet.com/opam-repository

-at which point you can use opam to install async, core, and textutils:
+You'll need to install async, core, and textutils:

     $ opam install async core textutils